JohnVonNeumann/cloudfoam/README.md

 * Been working on a module recently and see it's not here?
 Feel free to create a PR!
 * Want to add something?
 Feel free to create a PR!
 * Have an issue?
 Ticket it up!

+#### All resources have their original source linked to them inside the templates themselves, all content belong to their original authors.
+I'm merely trying to amalgamate the information in one place for people to easily consult it.